JCT: A few years ago, I sent a mailer to socreds

 technological heritage of soon-to-be robot production.

-So the national dividend is not essential to ensuring individual
+So the national dividend is not essential

 economic security.
 LETS doesn't yet offer a dividend and yet users